piam/contact/README.md

-# Learn Raw React: Ridiculously Simple Forms
+# Ridiculously Simple React Forms

-This repository holds the solution for the final exercise of [Learn Raw React, part 2](http://jamesknelson.com/learn-raw-react-ridiculously-simple-forms/)
+We started with the solution for the final exercise of [Learn Raw React, part 2](http://jamesknelson.com/learn-raw-react-ridiculously-simple-forms/) and modified to work with mLab.

+Just clone and open index.html.